 And on top of that, if there are liens against the property, you’d have to get more than one lender to agree to the sale price.

-Related to our first of the disadvantages of buying a short sale in Orlando is the fact that the advertised short sale price may not be a lender approved price at all.
+Related to our first of the disadvantages of buying a short sale in Bradenton is the fact that the advertised short sale price may not be a lender approved price at all.
 It’s often the case that the advertised price is just a ploy to get potential buyers on the hook.

 If the lender doesn’t accept your offer of the advertised price, they may give you a counter offer.
 But it may be more than you’re willing to pay for the property, and you’re out a lot of wasted time again.
 And, again, if there are multiple liens on the property and even if the first lien holders accept your offer of the advertised price, a lien holder further down the line may reject your offer.

 If you need to purchase a property quickly, a short sale probably isn’t the best option.
 It sometimes takes up to a year to get a short sale finalized.
-And of all the disadvantages of buying a short sale in Orlando, this one could be the most off-putting for investors.
+And of all the disadvantages of buying a short sale in Bradenton, this one could be the most off-putting for investors.

 If you’re buying a short sale, you’ll need plenty of patience.
 Although a response from a lender usually takes at least a couple of months, it can (and does) take nine months or more in some cases.
 Other factors that come into play to lengthen the process are the lender’s experience with short sales, the number of lenders involved, and whether the seller has actually been short-sale approved.